-A New Mexico landlord may not increase rent during the course of a lease.
+A New Mexico landlord may not increase rent during a lease.
 If a landlord wishes to increase the rent on an “at-will” tenant, he/she may do so at any time so long as the appropriate notice is provided.

 It is illegal for a New Mexico landlord to increase rent in retaliation for a tenant asking for repairs, filing a complaint with the appropriate agency, joining a tenant’s group, or testifying on the behalf of another tenant (New Mexico Code 47-8-39).

-It is illegal for a landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant (Fair Housing Act).
+According to Federal Fair Housing Act, it is illegal for a landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant.

-New Mexico does not legislate how much rent can be increased.
+New Mexico does not have any specific state statues on how much rent can be increased.

 New Mexico does not regulate how frequently rent may be increased.